Category: Objective Test/Presentation

 - The state office will email chapter advisers the instructions as well as the logon and password information prior to the testing dates.

-- All team members must be present to take the online test.
+- All team members must be present to take the online test on the same day and time.
 Team members, not present at testing, are not eligible to advance to the performance.
-If a team consists of only two members and one team member does not test, the team does not qualify for any recognition.

-- Team members may use their own cordless calculators; however, no graphing calculators, phones, or other memory storage devices are allowed.
+- No calculators, phones, or other memory storage devices are allowed.

 - The eight (8) teams with the highest test scores will be scheduled for the performance component of the event.
-The order of performance will be drawn at random by an impartial person at the state office and announced prior to the conference.
+The order of performance will be drawn at random.

 - Members of the eight (8) finalist teams meet for instructions thirty (30) minutes before each team’s scheduled performance.
 Team members will not be sequestered.